PhalconEye/documentation/en/reference/user/users.rst

 User management
 ===============

-CMS has simple user management: create new user, edit, delete, browse.
+The CMS enables you to create, edit, delete and browse users in a very simple manner.

-User browsing is implemented via grid:
+Browsing users is implemented via a grid_ system (built into the CMS):

 .. image:: /images/users_1.png
     :align: center

-To create new user navigate to menu item "Create new user" at top navigation bar.
-New user form is very simple:
+To add a new user simply go to "Create new user" from top navigation bar and fill in the form:

 .. image:: /images/users_2.png
     :align: center

 Fields description:

-    **Username** - user shortname (nickname).
+    **Username** - user login (nickname)

-    **Password** - user password.
+    **Password** - user password

-    **Email** - user email.
+    **Email** - user email

-    **Role** - user role, available roles can be managed_.
+    **Role** - user role_ (or category)

-To delete user - go to grid, find required row, push link "Delete" located at that row in "Actions" column and confirm you request.
+To delete user - search for appropriate record via the grid and click "Delete" link located in "Actions" column.
+You will be asked to confirm this action

+.. _grid: grid.html
-.. _managed: roles.html
+.. _role: roles.html